erubinof/GEOG418-Final-Project/README.md

 }
 ```
 # Merging the Climate Data
+Now that the climate data has been cleaned, we must turn the CSV with a temperature value and name of a station into spatial data.
+We can do this using the metadata we downloaded alongside the climate data.
+This metadata contains the location information for each of the stations with their IDs, which will allow us to link these two datasets together.
+This section of code outputs a csv with the temperature data and the latitude and longitude coordinates of each of the stations.
 ```{r MergeClimateData, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 #Merge the climate data for each station with the location data found in the metadata file
 metadata <- read.csv("./Data/BC_Temp_Data_2021to2023/station-metadata-by-history.csv")